There’s really only one way to save money. You have to spend less than you earn.

 Traditional advice about saving money only focuses on restricting.
 By looking at other ways to improve your finances, such as earning more and optimizing your spending, you open up a plethora of new avenues for saving more.

 That’s what makes the CEO approach the best way to save money.
-We’ll show you how to get started today.
+We’ll show you how to get started.

 The envelope method works by putting cash for all your monthly expenses (e.g., gas, going out, shopping) into dedicated envelopes.

-This method is flexible in terms of being able to dip into other envelopes if there’s an emergency.
+This method is flexible enough to let you dip into other envelopes if there’s an emergency.
 However, there’ll be less money to spend for the month on that category of expenses.

 Whatever system you decide to use, you just need to make sure to decide how much you’re willing to spend in each category (and that’s all up to you).